seeu-inspace/easyg/check-lists/README.md

   - Pass the subdomains to Burp Suite
   - Open them in Firefox
 - [ ] Check for mobile/desktop applications
-  - If there are any other non-web application, use Apkleak and Source2Url (even if OoS)
+  - If there are any other non-web application, use [Apkleak](https://github.com/dwisiswant0/apkleaks) and [Source2Url](https://github.com/danielmiessler/Source2URL/blob/master/Source2URL) (even if OoS) to grap endpoints

 ### Single target
 - [ ] Recon